Accenture/mercury-composable/connectors/adapters/kafka/kafka-standalone/README.md

 ## IMPORTANT - Known problem as of September 2021

-Please use Java version 11 or 19 to run this standalone Kafka server application.
+Please use Java version 11 or higher to run this standalone Kafka server application.

 The FileChannelImplementation class would throw "Map Failed" error when running in Java version 1.8.0_292 or version 15.
 This would result in system failure.
 The kafka client will go into an endless loop when it retries